shearwavesplitter/MFASTR/ReadMe.md

 ```
 #### Example

 To run measurements on events in a target directory.
 Picks must be relative to the start of the trace and the P-wave pick must be in the 'a' header on the Z component.
-Suffixes are automatically detected
+Suffixes are automatically detected but must the final letter of the filenames.

 ```r